 3-month-old-wake-windows

-While it’s important to make the most of your 3-month-old wake windows, it’s equally crucial to avoid overstimulating or under-stimulating your baby.
+While making the most of your 3-month-old wake windows is essential, avoiding overstimulating or under-stimulating your baby is equally crucial.
 Too much activity can overwhelm your little one, while too little can lead to boredom.
-Be mindful of the balance, ensuring that what to do during 3-month-old wake windows aligns with their mood and energy levels.
+Be mindful of the balance, ensuring that what to do during the 3-month-old wake windows aligns with their mood and energy levels.

 How to Identify When to Put Your 3-Month-Old Back to Sleep